-Take a moment to get to know a few extraordinary Paul Mitchell The School Costa Mesa alumni.
+Take a moment to get to know a few extraordinary Paul Mitchell The School Great Lakes alumni.
 Their stories speak to the power of dreaming big and getting a great education.

 Growing up in the metro Detroit area, Diana was all about music and adventure.
 She did hair out of her bathroom for fun all through high school and decided to make it a career.
 She entered the industry from high school and went from beauty school to being a high level executive of a multimillion dollar company with five locations nationwide (and much more in the works).
 Diana has done hair on main stages around the world and worked on TV shows, movies, and music video sets.
 Diana has done hair for NY Fashion Week, and has styled celebrities like Kate Nash, Olivia Palermo, Kristen Bell, and Miley Cyrus.
 She feels like it’s just been one dream come true after the other.